danielwe/vim-nvtags/README.md

 ## Search result handling

 `:NVTags[Here]` inserts a list of links to the matching files, grabbing the link label from the first H1 ATX header in the file.
 The type of link can be customized through the parameter `g:nvtags_link_type`; valid values are `'wiki'` and `'markdown'`, the default is `'wiki'`.
 For wiki links, the label is not added if it is identical to the filename and thus redundant.
 For markdown links, the file path is percent-encoded to obtain a valid URL, and the contents of the file's tag line is appended as mouseover text (link "title").

-The links are sorted in inverse order of last modification time, such that the last modified matching file is listed first.
-Sort order is not customizable at the moment.
+The links are sorted according to the value of `g:nvtags_sort_arg`, which should specify the relevant command line argument to `rg`; the default is `--sortr modified`, which sorts files in inverse order of last modification time, such that the last modified matching file is listed first.

 A Zettelkasten-style UID will be removed from the H1 header to produce a less cluttered link label.
 To customize the UID pattern, set the variable `g:nvtags_uid_pattern` to an appropriate vim regex pattern.
 The default is `\v(^\d{12,}|\d{12,}$)`, i.e., 12 or more consecutive digits at the beginning or end of the label.